codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 - ``-g`` - to chose database group, otherwise default database group will be used.
 - ``-n`` - to choose namespace, otherwise (App) namespace will be used.
-- ``-all`` - to migrate all namespaces to the latest migration
+- ``--all`` - to migrate all namespaces to the latest migration

 This example will migrate Blog namespace with any new migrations on the test database group::

     > php spark migrate -g test -n Blog

-When using the ``-all`` option, it will scan through all namespaces attempting to find any migrations that have not been run.
+When using the ``--all`` option, it will scan through all namespaces attempting to find any migrations that have not been run.
 These will all be collected and then sorted as a group by date created.
 This should help to minimize any potential conflicts between the main application and any modules.